GreenAdept/cpsc585/CraterRacer/CraterRacer/README.txt

  The sound system plays background music and loops through various soundtracks.
 Engine noise and meteor crashing sound effects also present.

+ The keyboard's controls do not work for this milestone anymore.
+The controller layout has been changed to reflect standard racing controls.

 -----------------------------------------------------------------------
 				Issues